 The lowest cost of student living in the UK

-Northern Ireland’s hidden secret is that it has the lowest student cost of living in the UK (Which?
-University, 2018), making Belfast a great city to live in when you’re a student.
+Northern Ireland’s hidden secret is that it has the lowest student cost of living in the UK (Mercer Cost of Living City Ranking 2021), making Belfast a great city to live in when you’re a student.